Top 10 secrets of Kenauk (Seigneurie Papineau) unveiled!

 Since 2014, a few sightings of four-toed salamander, a species likely to be designated threatened or vulnerable in Quebec, have been recorded on the property.

-NCC, in collaboration with Éco-corridors laurentiens, conducted connectivity analyses to map ecological corridors that large mammals could use to move between Kenauk and the protected territories in the Northern Laurentians.
-Projects to track moose and wolf populations are also being planned.
+NCC, in collaboration with Éco-corridors laurentiens, conducted connectivity analyses to map ecological corridors that large mammals, such as wolf, bear and moose, could use to move between Kenauk and the protected properties in the Northern Laurentians.
+Projects to track moose and wolf populations are also ongoing.